 - 1/2 cup arrowroot flour

 - 1/2 teaspoon nutmeg

 - Preheat over to 350F.

-- Whisk together the sweet potato puree, eggs, coconut sugar, melted coconut oil, agave, and vanilla in a medium bowl.
+- Add the sweet potato puree, eggs, coconut sugar, melted coconut oil, agave, and vanilla to a medium bowl.

-- Add the almond flour, arrowroot flour, baking soda, baking powder, cinnamon, ginger, nutmeg, allspice, and salt.
+- Add the almond flour, arrowroot flour, baking soda, baking powder, cinnamon, ginger, nutmeg, allspice, and salt to the bowl.

 - Line a loaf pan 8 inch loaf pan with parchment paper.

 - Transfer the batter to the loaf pan and smooth with a spatula.

 - Top with chopped pecans and bake for 40 minutes until the top is set and it bounces back when you press on it.

 - Allow the bread to cool in the pan for 5 – 10 minutes and then pull the edges of the parchment paper to transfer it to a cooling rack.
 I like to let this cool for about 30 minutes before cutting into it.